abra-code/replay/README.md

    dispatch stream-job wait

 With a couple of notes:
- - you cannot pass "start" and "wait" options that way - these are instructios for "dispatch" tool, not real actions to forward to "replay".
+ - you cannot pass "start" and "wait" options that way - these are instructions for "dispatch" tool, not real actions to forward to "replay".
  - each line is sent to "replay" server separately so it is not as performant as streaming actions directly to "replay" in regular, non-server mode.